algorithm-archivists/algorithm-archive/contents/box_muller/box_muller_rejection.md

 This is an awful idea for a number of reasons.
 Here are a few:
 1. If we find a point outside of the unit circle, we have to continually look for new points until we *do* find one inside of the circle.
-Because we are running this program in parallel, where each thread transforms exactly one point, some threads might take literally forever to find a new point (if we are really unlucky).
+Because we are running this program in parallel, where each thread transforms one point at a time, some threads might take literally forever to find a new point (if we are really unlucky).
 2. To generate new points, we need to re-generate a uniform distribution, but what if our uniform distribution is not random?
 What if it's a grid (or something similar) instead?
 In this case, we really shouldn't look for a new point on the inside of the circle as all those points have already been accounted for.
 3. The `rand()` function is kinda tricky on some parallel platforms (like GPUs) and might not work out of the box.
 In fact, the implementation shown above can only be run on the CPU.